Application essay: United States

 The Common Application, used for undergraduate admissions by many American colleges and universities, requires a general admissions essay, in addition to any supplemental admissions essays required by member institutions.
 The Common Application offers students six admissions essay prompts from which to choose.
 According to Uni in the USA, the Common Application essay is intended as a chance to describe "things that are unique, interesting and informative about yourself".

 The University of Chicago is known for its unusual essay prompts in its undergraduate admissions application, including "What would you do with a foot-and-a-half-tall jar of mustard"?

+Recently, many colleges have started to use short-answer responses instead of full-length essays.
+In 2023, Harvard replaced its long supplemental essay requirement with five 200-word short answer responses.
+Harvard cited the need to know more broadly about applicants' backgrounds following a Supreme Court ruling banning the use of race as a factor for admissions.
+Other highly-selective schools like USC, Princeton, Columbia, Stanford, and Yale have followed suit.
+Some colleges such as Williams and Amherst have eliminated supplemental writing from their applications entirely, instead giving students a choice to optionally submit an example of their academic writing.

+A 2021 study in Science Advances found that the content of the admission essays submitted to University of California had stronger correlations to self-reported household income than did SAT scores.

+While admission essays' prompts are varied and leave room for creativity, they may unintentionally be misleading, potentially widening the achievement gap between lower-income, minority students and their higher-income peers by perpetuating an "undemocratic curriculum" that favors students already familiar with implicit academic expectations.

 United Kingdom

 A personal statement is part of an application sent to UCAS by a prospective student at a UK university.
 In a personal statement, the student writes about what they hope to achieve in a UK university course, what they hope to do after the course and why they are applying to this particular university.